-Trend - High schools shall be evaluated on improvement on the percentage of its students scoring 3+ on at least one AP exam.
-Improvement trend is determined by comparing the current year percentage with the average percentage of the three previous years.
-If the school does not have three previous years of data, the previous two will be used.
+Trend - A high school shall be evaluated on improvement on the percentage of its students who are enrolled in AP classes that score 3+ on at least one AP exam ("AP Success percentage").
+Improvement trend is determined by comparing the 2008-2009 AP Success percentage with the average AP Success percentage of the three previous years.
+If the school does not have three previous years of data, the previous two years will be used.
 A school shall receive points as follows:

-• For schools with 0 - 89.9% of students scoring 3+ on AP exams in 2006-2007, points are earned as follows:
+• For schools with 0%-89.9% of AP enrolled students scoring 3+ on AP exams in 2008-2009, points are earned as follows:

-No Improvement = 0 points Improvement of at least 0.1 but under 0.9 percentage points = 1 point Improvement of at least 1.0 but under 2.9 percentage points = 2 points Improvement of at least 3.0 percentage points = 3 points
+No Improvement = 0 points Improvement of at least 0.1 but under 1.0 percentage points = 1 point Improvement of at least 1.0 but under 3.0 percentage points = 2 points Improvement of at least 3.0 percentage points = 3 points

-Schools with 90% or greater of students scoring 3+ on AP exams in 2006-2007 earn 3 points regardless of improvement.
+Schools with 90% or greater of AP enrolled students scoring 3+ on AP exams in 2008-2009 earn 3 points regardless of improvement.